devNegative-asm/Fhidwfe-Language/readme.txt

-numeric type -> numeric type		(drop higher order bytes if target is smaller) byte -> int							(sign extend) numeric type -> float				(convert value) float -> numeric type				(round) If the float is out of range for the data type, set it to the closest possible value eg: -infinity -> -128 for float -> byte and NAN -> 0
+numeric type -> numeric type		(drop higher order bytes if target is smaller) byte -> int							(sign extend) numeric type -> float				(convert value) float -> numeric type				(depends on hardware rounding implementation, no error checking)

 iteration
 A for loop can iterate over a list or a range.
 When iterating over the elements of a list, any changes to the list other than its size will be reflected in further loop iterations.